LYFsmile Logo

 Step 4 - Release the Physical Adrenaline

 Adrenaline is a physical substance in your bloodstream — it cannot be thought away.
-If you have 3 minutes, walk briskly up a corridor, do 10 shoulder rolls, shake your hands out loosely for 30 seconds, or clench both fists hard for 5 seconds then release.
-This burns off circulating adrenaline and releases muscle tension that amplifies your symptoms.
+If you have 3 minutes before your meeting: walk briskly up a corridor, do 10 shoulder rolls, shake your hands out loosely for 30 seconds, or clench both fists hard for 5 seconds then release.
+This burns off circulating adrenaline and releases the muscle tension that amplifies your symptoms.

 Step 5 - Use a Calm Anchor Statement